 One simple yet impactful addition to your bedroom is a set of high-quality sleep products like luxurious sheets or a plush comforter.
 Soft, breathable fabrics can make a world of difference when it comes to falling asleep quickly and staying comfortable throughout the night.
 Consider incorporating a weighted blanket, which has been shown to help reduce anxiety and promote deeper, more restful sleep.

-If you need some guidance on where to start, here are seven simple additions that can transform your sleep space into a restful retreat, helping you fall asleep faster and wake up feeling refreshed!
+If you need some guidance on where to start, here are seven simple additions that will turn your sleeping area into a comforting retreat, helping you sleep faster and feel refreshed in the mornings!

 1. Soundproof Door Seal